 Browning chose to fight the fine at a two-day USDA hearing in November 1992, representing himself because he said he knows as much about exotic animal care as USDA inspectors, and it would have cost too much to hire an attorney.
 He attacked the competence of the USDA inspectors, asking if they knew the difference between old monkey dung and dung from a constipated monkey.
 After losing consequent battles in court against the USDA, the Brownings sold the property in 1995.

-Jungleland Zoo opened in 1995 and housed over 300 exotic animals, which is a large drop from Alligatorland, which featured 1600 animals.
-The zoo was best known for it’s big cat shows which showcased different species of cats, from bobcats and lynxes, to Bengal and Siberian tigers.
+Jungleland Zoo opened in 1995 and housed over 300 exotic animals, a large drop from Alligatorland which featured 1600 animals.
+The zoo was best known for its big cat shows which showcased different species of cats, from bobcats and lynxes to Bengal and Siberian tigers.

 In late-2002, the zoo removed it’s animals from public view and had set all of their gift shop stock at 50% off.
 The owners claimed they were another victim to the post-9/11 economy, but the local Channel 6 News reported the zoo was being investigated by the Florida Fish and Wildlife Conservation Commission and the U.S. Department of Agriculture for possible violations of the Animal Welfare Act.
 A surprise inspection in June by state inspectors said the “facility is suffering from a severe drainage issue,” noting rotted cages and inadequate fence heights.
 The inspectors also reported that “the animals looked healthy.”